Film Music Review

 About the author:

-Roger Hall, has been a music teacher and a respected film music historian and critic.
-He is also an ASCAP composer.
+Roger Hall has been a music teacher and a respected film music historian and critic for many years.

 Roger has taught film music courses in college and adult education programs as well as lecturing widely and has appeared on radio and cable TV.

-He is also the founder of the Sammy Film Music Awards, which began in 1988, for the best soundtrack recordings of the year and
+He was also the founder of The Sammy Film Music Awards, which began in 1988, for the best film music recordings of the year and

-In addition, he is a member of the International Film Music Critics Association (IFMCA).
+Also, he is a longtime member of the International Film Music Critics Association (IFMCA).

-from the author's appearance on radio for a John Williams Birthday Tribute.
+from the author's appearance on a public radio program

-Your book and audio file (MP3) will be sent to you directly by email download
+Your book and free audio file (MP3) will be sent to you directly by email

 and no additional shipping is needed.